 I want to take this time to invite you to learn more.
 We have completely turned the world of virtual assistants on its head.

-Consider how Bottleneck Virtual Assistants may be able to deliver a fresh perspective to grow your business.
+Consider how Bottleneck Distant Assistants may be able to deliver a fresh perspective to grow your business.
 Win back your quality of life and build a relationship with a Dedicated Distant Assistant.